Writer's Block: Tips to Get You Writing Again

 My cure for writer's block?
 The necessity of earning a living - James Ellroy

-Writer's block is a exorbitance an author can't afford.
-When you're trying to follow your dreams as a blogger, novelist, book or screen play writer: the last thing you want hindering you is the inability to come up with great content.
+Writer's block is an exorbitance an author can't afford.
+When you're trying to follow your dreams as a blogger, novelist, book or screen play writer: the last thing you want in your way is the inability to come up with great content.

 Getting your creative juices flowing doesn't have to be hard.
 You only need to follow a set routine for success.
 Today, I will discuss the best ways to overcome writer's block.
 Now let's get started.

 Allow Yourself to Free Write

 Free writing requires little to no brain storming.
 Just write something.
 Start with a simple word or phrase: if you're looking for content for your blog start with phrases such as top ten lists, healthy living and food recipes.

 These incredible topics will eventually lead you to an idea.
 Start writing around your subject.
 If you can't muster a concept or topic: start with one word.
 Then slowly add ideas around that word.